thescouser89/snippets/scala/scala_in_action.md

 shares a name with a class, it's called a companion object, and the class a companion class.

+A companion object is an object with the same name as a class or trait and is defined in the same source file as the associated file or trai

 ```scala
 class DB private(val under: Any) {}
 object DB { def apply(x: Any) = new DB(123) }